binnes/esp8266Workshop/en/part4/JUPYTER.md

 df_class_1.createOrReplaceTempView('df_class_1')
 ```

-For the rest of this section feel free to explore different options available.
+For the rest of this section feel free to explore the different options available.
 Enter each of the code samples in a cell in the notebook then run the cell to see the results.

 - You may want to see what the values the data contains: